Euronet Worldwide's epay division successfully drives global expansion of subscription payment products through its new recurring billing platform

 - The new solution offers subscription-based and buy-now-pay-later payments for products such as Microsoft 365, Xbox All Access and Xbox Game Pass Ultimate

-- Easy to implement, the solution requires epay's global network of retailers, telcos and mobile wallets to make just a single connection to the company's technology platform to access and distribute the new subscription products
+- Easy to implement, the solution requires epay's global network of retailers, telcos and digital platforms to make just a single connection to the company's technology platform to access and distribute the new subscription products

 epay's new solution empowers retailers, telcos and brands to generate recurring revenue from products that were previously sold in one transaction while benefiting all participants of the sales channel accordingly: